8 Back To School Organization Tips – For MOM (i.e. Her SANITY)

 *Though this post is not a sponsored post, it is inspired by my friends at Balance Bar.
 You can read my #balanceisinthebag tips here!

-From shopping for supplies such as books, pens and Custom Crayons to school clothes creating a homework space and making sure you have the supplies you need at home for homework success and even lunch packing success… THERE IS JUST SO MUCH PACKED INTO THOSE 3 LITTLE WORDS!!!
+From shopping for supplies to school clothes creating a homework space and making sure you have the supplies you need at home for homework success and even lunch packing success… THERE IS JUST SO MUCH PACKED INTO THOSE 3 LITTLE WORDS!!!

 In this post, I am going to share with you a few things I have prepared around the house (and in the car) to help make the school days (and mornings) (and nights) a little more manageable.